-General entry requirements and English 6, Mathematics 3b or 3c, Civics 1b or 1a1+1a2 and required grade Passed.
+General entry requirements and English 6 or Proof of English proficiency is required, Mathematics 3b or 3c, Civics 1b or 1a1+1a2 and required grade Passed.
+Or: Mathematics further level 1b or 1c, Civics level 1b or 1a1+1a2, English level 2.
 Exemption from the requirement of having Swedish course is given.